Saws, Axes, Hatchets, Big knives or Tomahawks.

 Hatchets: again, heavy to carry on a march.
 The extra heft may help when butching bigger trees and these can also be used for skinning by using the blunt back to tamp the hide off.

 Tomahawks: these are my go too.
 Light.
 Mine is self made from a cercular saw.
 They can butcher most trees quickly.
 A few good whacks on one side and one good whack on the other, or a chew around can make a big dead standing into fine wood to last a couple hours.
-Paired with a small, light, 1095 useful knife is all you need for all tasks.
+Paired with a small, light, 1095 useful knife and a tomahawk is all you need for all tasks.
 Im not sure why guys prefer the folding saw over the tomahawk for bush work.

 In a long term, hard use situation, I would not want a hatchent, axe, saw or the tomahawk shown above.
 Saws blades always break and you need a special tool to sharpen them.
 Axe or hatchet heads come loose and you need other tools to service them, the tomahawk shown above needs a drill tool to make holes in a new handle, which may be done by making a project of it.